-The global increase of meat production comes at a high cost to the billions of factory-farmed animals.
+The global increase of meat and dairy production comes at a high cost to the billions of factory-farmed animals.

-Did you know that the livestock sector alone accounts for approximately 16.5% of global greenhouse gas emissions representing a significant burden on the climate?
+Did you know that the livestock sector alone accounts for 14.5 to 16.5% of global greenhouse gas emissions representing a significant burden on climate?

 Beef production, which is the top driver of deforestation, accounts for 41% of deforestation in the world’s tropical forests.
 Every year the world loses around 5 million hectares of forest!

-It is crucial that we cut down the production and consumption of meat and animal-derived products to reduce the number of factory-farmed animals and to prevent further destruction of our environment.
+It is crucial that we cut down the production and consumption of meat and dairy to reduce the number of factory farmed animals and to prevent further destruction of our environment.

-According to the most recent climate change report by the United Nations’ Intergovernmental Panel on Climate Change, human-induced climate change is already affecting many weather and climate extremes in every region across the globe such as heatwaves, heavy precipitation, droughts and tropical cyclones.
+According to the most recent climate change report by the United Nations’ Intergovernmental Panel on Climate Change (IPCC), human induced climate change is already affecting many weather and climate extremes in every region across the globe such as heatwaves, heavy precipitation, droughts and tropical cyclones.

-To further prevent such disasters from happening, and to decrease the number of suffering animals in factory farms, FOUR PAWS is calling on major food companies to take a stand.
+To help prevent further disasters, to mitigate the climate crisis and to decrease the number of suffering animals in factory farms, FOUR PAWS is calling on major food companies to take a stand.

 Multinational players in the food industry have an influence on the consumption and production trends of animal products.
-FOUR PAWS is calling on major companies in the food industry to use fewer animals in their product range and only those that come from high welfare systems, and to promote more plant-based products.
+FOUR PAWS is calling on major companies in the food industry to use fewer animals in their product range and from high animal-welfare keeping systems.
+In addition, we are calling on companies to expand and promote more plant-based products.

-While we are already seeing promising changes in the food industry, such as less meat and more plant-based meat substitutes, we need long-term commitments towards meat reduction.
-These changes should not include an increase in fish or other animal-derived products but instead more investment towards innovative plant-based food products to help end factory farming and to prevent climate-related disasters from happening.
+While we are seeing some promising changes in the food industry expanding their plant-based foods, with more meat and dairy substitutes, we need long-term commitments towards binding meat and dairy reduction goals.
+These changes should not include an increase of other animal-derived products, but instead include more investment towards innovative plant-based food products to help end factory farming and to prevent climate-related disasters.
 The planet is counting on us!

-Join our call of action in urging food companies to create change by signing this pledge!
+Join our call and urge food companies to create change by signing our pledge!

-To help end factory farming, which is linked to immense animal suffering, and climate-related disasters, I call on the food industry to urgently reduce their meat products which need to come from high welfare systems and push for plant-based alternatives!
+To help end factory farming, I call on the food industry to urgently reduce their production of meat and dairy products, push for high animal welfare standards and increase plant-based alternatives!